chocoCookie69/WebDev2/README.md

 4)Triggers are used to automatically update the values in the table of the database.

-5)THIS IS A PARTIALLY FINISHED PROJECT MADE ONLY TO WORK IN THE LOCAL ENVIRONMENT.(Pls dont borrow this)
+5)THIS IS A PARTIALLY FINISHED PROJECT MADE ONLY TO WORK IN THE LOCAL ENVIRONMENT.(Pls dont borrow this as the location is a little messed up)